strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 ### New API versions

-By introducing API version `v1beta2` for Strimzi resources, current Strimzi users must migrate from the old `v1beta1`  and `v1beta2` versions.
+By introducing API version `v1beta2` for Strimzi resources, current Strimzi users must migrate from the old `v1alpha1`  and `v1beta1` versions.
 This migration is not necessarily needed right after upgrade to Strimzi 0.22, but has to be done before upgrade to Strimzi 0.23 or later.
 The main reason for the migration is to prepare Strimzi to use [Kubernetes CRD `apiextensions/v1`](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#customresourcedefinition-v122).